PLEASE READ THESE IMPORTANT NOTES WHICH ARE EQUALLY APPLICABLE TO A CODICIL

 - No provisions you make can prevent any persons bringing any claim they wish to against your estate.
-No matter how unmeritorious that claim may be even if it is defeated there will be b a cost your estate in delay and legal fees and expenses.
+No matter how lacking in merit that claim may be and even if it is defeated there will be be a cost your estate in delay and legal fees and expenses.

 JOINTLY OWNED PROPERTY

 Assets such as Goods and Property may commonly be held in more than one name or ownership.

 If a dispute should arise, the Courts as a guide to resolving the dispute will look to see what the parties agreed along with other relevant circumstances at the time when the property was acquired